ParticleNet: Jet Tagging via Particle Clouds: Network architecture

 One important feature of the EdgeConv operation is that it can be easily stacked, just as regular convolutions.
 This is because EdgeConv can be viewed as a mapping from a point cloud to another point cloud with the same number of points, only possibly changing the dimension of the feature vector for each point.
 Therefore, another EdgeConv operation can be applied subsequently.
 This allows us to build a deep network using EdgeConv operations which can learn features of point clouds hierarchically.

 The stackability of EdgeConv operations also brings another interesting possibility.
 Basically, the feature vectors learned by EdgeConv can be viewed as new coordinates of the original points in a latent space, and then, the distances between points, used in the determination of the $k$ nearest neighbors, can be computed in this latent space.
 In other words, the proximity of points can be dynamically learned with EdgeConv operations.
-This results in the Dynamic Graph CNN \cite{DBLP:journals/corr/abs-1801-07829}, where the graph describing the point clouds are dynamically updated to reflect the changes in the edges, i.e., the neighbors of each point.
-Ref. \cite{DBLP:journals/corr/abs-1801-07829} demonstrates that this leads to better performance than keeping the graph static.
+This results in the DGCNN \cite{DBLP:journals/corr/abs-1801-07829}, in which the graph describing the point clouds are dynamically updated to reflect the changes in the edges, i.e., the neighbors of each point.
+Reference \cite{DBLP:journals/corr/abs-1801-07829} demonstrates that this leads to better performance than keeping the graph static.